ansible/ansible/docs/docsite/rst/dev_guide/testing_units_modules.rst

 Ensuring failure cases are visible with mock objects
 ----------------------------------------------------

-Functions like :meth:`module.fail_json` are normally expected to terminate execution.
+Functions like :py:meth:`module.fail_json` are normally expected to terminate execution.
 When you run with a mock module object this doesn't happen since the mock always returns another mock from a function call.
 You can set up the mock to raise an exception as shown above, or you can assert that these functions have not been called in each test.
 For example::